Everything You Should Know About Sole’s LCB Upright Bike [A Review]

 Ok, so this is a great warranty.

-It’s awesome to see a lifetime frame guarantee because plenty of brands don’t offer this, but that 5 year parts warranty is probably even better since most brands stop at 2-3 years.
+It’s awesome to see a lifetime frame guarantee because plenty of brands don’t offer this and a 3 year parts warranty is pretty darn good too.

 There aren’t many brands that offer warranties that can compete with this one, but Spirit does offer a 10 year parts warranty on their XBU55.